isblab/pickET/docs/outputs.md

-# Understanding outputs from PickET:
+# Understanding outputs from PickET
 A standard run of the PickET library results in the following outputs:

 1. Semantic segmentations from S1